-We leave it to you to assess the maturity of your audience, but please be aware that this game has been designed for secondary school students (14-18).
-Younger participants may struggle to handle the game.
+We leave it to you to assess the maturity of your audience, but please be aware that this game has been designed for middle and secondary school students (13-18).
+Even if the game is middle difficulty, younger participants may struggle to handle the game.
 They might encounter difficulties with terms and concepts, which could slow down the game and diminish its appeal for all participants.
 Also, be aware that in your group, there will be both expert players and others who are less experienced.
-Therefore, pay close attention during the first 10 minutes of the game to ensure that no one encounters difficulties and hinders the group.
+Therefore, pay close attention during the first 5 minutes of the game to ensure that no one encounters difficulties and hinders the group.
 Even though it is a competitive game, you can encourage them to help each other by explaining the rules.